danielelinaro/LCG/installation.md

 ---

 # LCG installation instructions
-This page provides step-by-step instruction on how to install LCG on your system.
+This page provides step-by-step instructions on how to install LCG on your system.

 The primary application of LCG is to perform electrophysiology experiments.
 Albeit not necessary, as it will be described in the following, it is however